annotation/text-fabric/docs/Api/General.md

         `location`.
 If both `locations` and `modules` are empty, writing will take place in the current directory.

+### Messaging

+??? info "Timed messages"
+    Error and informational messages can be issued, with a time indication.

+??? abstract "info(), error()"
+    ```python
+    info(msg, tm=True, nl=True)
+    ```

+    ???+ info "Description"
+        Sends a message to standard output, possibly with time and newline.

+        *   if `info()` is being used, the message is sent to `stdout`;
+        *   if `error()` is being used, the message is sent to `stderr`;

+        In a Jupyter notebook, the standard error is displayed with a reddish background colour.

+    ??? info "tm"
+        If `True`, an indicator of the elapsed time will be prepended to the message.

+    ??? info "nl"
+        If `True` a newline will be appended.

+??? abstract "indent()"
+    ```python
+    indent(level=None, reset=False)
+    ```

+    ???+ info "Description"
+        Changes the level of indentation of messages and possibly resets the time.

+    ??? info "level"
+        The level of indentation, an integer.
+Subsequent `info()` and `error()` will display their messages with this indent.

+    ??? info "reset"
+        If `True`, the elapsed time to will be reset to 0 at the given level.
+        Timers at different levels are independent of each other.

 ### Clearing the cache

 ??? abstract "TF.clearCache()"